martiluca/martiluca.github.io/_posts/2024-05-30-writing-a-thesis-with-latex.md

         <span><i class="fa-regular fa-lightbulb"></i></span>
     </div>
   <p>
-    If you are having trouble with anything, I suggest you refer to the Overleaf tutorials.
+    If you are having troubles with anything, you can refer to the Overleaf tutorials.
 Usually, you can find everything you may need there.
 Moreover, I suggest the <a href="https://github.com/PacktPublishing/LaTeX-Cookbook">LaTeX Cookbook</a> by Stefan Kottwitz, a book that teaches you how to solve common problems when using LaTeX.
   </p>
 </div>